tc39/proposal-shadowrealm/explainer.md

 ## <a name='Example:NodesvmobjectsvsRealms'></a>Example: Node's vm objects vs Realms

-If you're using node's `vm` module today to "evaluate" javascript code in a different realm, you can replace it with a new Realm, e.g.:
+If you're using node's `vm` module today to "evaluate" javascript code in a different realm, you can replace some of its usage with a new Realm, e.g.:

 ```javascript
 const vm = require('vm');